 Director Selection Process

 The Nominating & Corporate Governance Committee is responsible for establishing criteria for seeking and selecting individuals to recommend to our Board as director candidates.
 In this regard, the Nominating & Corporate Governance Committee considers the entirety of each candidate’s credentials, such director criteria to include, but not be limited to: high ethical behavior, accomplishments within his or her respective field, relevant business or financial expertise of experience, sound business judgment, diversity and tenure.
 We have chosen not to specify minimum qualifications that must be met by a candidate, as different factors may assume greater or lesser significance at particular times, and the needs of our Board may vary in light of its composition and the Nominating & Corporate Governance Committee’s perceptions about future issues and needs.
 However, the Nominating & Corporate Governance Committee does require that every slate of individuals to be considered must include at least one woman and at least one underrepresented minority.

 Chair and Chief Executive Officer; Executive Sessions

 Our Board separates the positions of CEO and Chair of our Board.
 We believe that an independent Chair facilitates our Board’s independent oversight of our executive officers’ management of strategic direction, operational execution and business risk, thereby better protecting shareholder value.
 William Kozy currently serves as the non-executive Chair of our Board.

 The non-executive directors of the Company meet at least quarterly in executive sessions held at the beginning or the end of regularly scheduled meetings of our Board.
-Our current Chair, Mr. Kozy, presides over Board meetings and executive sessions of our independent directors.
+The Chair presides over Board meetings and executive sessions of our independent directors.

 Limitation on Public Company Board Service